asamzaman87/Pi-Reader/README.md

 ## Intro <a name="intro"></a>
-This is a minimal quick start for using GPT Reader with Chrome and Firefox in dev mode.
+This is a minimal quick start for using Pi Reader with Chrome and Firefox in dev mode.

 It includes all possible pages such as **new tab**, **dev panel**, **pop up**, etc., as well as corresponding manifest settings by default.
 You will likely have to customize/delete some of the pages (see docs below).